Ibn Qayyim al-Jawziyya: Death

 Ibn al-Qayyim died at the age of 60 years, 5 months, and 5 days, on the 13th night of Rajab, 751 AH (September 15, 1350 CE), and was buried besides his father at the Bab al-Saghīr Cemetery.

 Views

 Jurisprudence

-Like his teacher Ibn Taymiyya, Ibn Qayyim, supported broad powers for the state and prosecution.
+Like his teacher Ibn Taymiyyah, Ibn Qayyim, supported broad powers for the state and prosecution.
 He argued, for example, "that it was often right to punish someone of lowly status" who alleged improper behavior by someone "more respectable."

 Ibn Qayyim "formulated evidential theories" that made judges "less reliant than ever before on the oral testimony."
 One example was the establishment of a child's paternity by experts scrutinizing the faces of "a child and its alleged father for similarities".
 Another was in determining impotence.
 If a woman sought a divorce on the grounds of her husband's impotence and her husband contested the claim, a judge might obtain a sample of the husband's ejaculate.
 According to Ibn Qayyim "only genuine semen left a white residue when boiled".